ryo0ka/smc/smc-nbt/README.md

 ##Directions

-###How to Start

-In order to launch functions in the above examples, please follow these steps:
+In order to avail functions, please follow these steps:

-1. somehow construct the `BasePicklers` trait
+1. implement a concrete class/object of `BasePicklers` trait
-2. pass it to the `NbtEnv` constructor
+2. construct `NbtEnv` class with it
-3. import everything in the `NbtEnv` instance
+3. import everything in it

 Example code: